 Yet if you look through their basic bar offerings— as in the ones they always sell, not their special edition bars— you'll find bars ranging from 60% coconut milk to 82% bourbon cask aged.
 Some of the bars in between are the 68% smoked chai and the 68% bananas foster bars, just some of the Raaka bars that tend to stick out on the shelf.

 The earthy undertone I taste in all their bars definitely doesn't appeal to everybody, so I'd recommend trying the most delicious-sounding of their bars first before committing to a tasting of their entire line-up.

 Alternatively, if you find yourself in Brooklyn one Saturday or Sunday, you can head over to Raaka chocolate factory in Red Hook for a tour, tasting, and learning experience.

 Must Try: The Seattle Bar 45% (plain milk chocolate)

 Price Range: $4-$5USD

 Interestingly enough, Theo is another chocolate company that changed hands in 2018, though in a decidedly less dramatic fashion.
-The owner stepped down as acting CEO of the company, but still owns a large portion of it, a good sign of continued ethical practices.
-Since their founding in 2006, Theo has become by far one of the most open and transparent larger chocolate companies out there.
-They continue to work with cocoa farmers in the Democratic Republic of Congo, sourcing a full 70% of their cacao from the region.
+The owner stepped down as acting CEO of the company, but still owns a large portion of it, generally a good sign of continued ethical practices.

 Lake Champlain Chocolate